Tailwind CSS Button Styles: A Practical Guide

 Dark Mode Considerations

 Every variant needs dark mode treatment.
+For the underlying setup, see our Tailwind dark mode guide.
 The general pattern:

 • Primary — Usually works as-is since the brand color is consistent across themes.